5 Things to do in Madeira

 This fajã is not one of the most popular places in Madeira, but that helps making it even more special.
 The access is quite particular and different from what we are used to.
 One way is to go down the cable car from the top of the slope (where you can leave your car) all the way to the Fajã area, by the sea.
 The other way is by sea, via boat.
 Here the sea is so clear that it is possible to see the ocean floor when we are out of the water.
 There is a small pier, which gives you direct access to the sea and from where you can dive.
 The water temperature can reach about 24.5 °C in summer, can you imagine?
 You won’t even feel like getting out of the water.

 Discover Madeira’s intriguing history and incomparable scenery with us.
 We’ll embark on a city tour of Funchal, experience a typical Madeiran evening of food and entertainment, explore the east of the island and much more.
-There will also, of course, be plenty of free time to discover Madeira at your own pace.
+There will also, of course, be plenty of free time to explore Madeira at your own pace.
 Our holidays to Madeira include return flights, the expertise of a local tour guide, accommodation, all transfers and our specially selected excursions and tours.

 You Might also like